 |Housing Options:||Standard Student Dorm||Prerequisites:||One-credit course taken at W&M|

 The William & Mary summer program in Prague, the capital of the Czech Republic, runs nearly six weeks and includes an orientation, classes and excursions.
-Students will take courses at Charles University taught by local faculty, and/or Professor Raphael’s RELG 309, The Holocaust in Czechoslavakia.
-(This course also fulfills the GER 7 requirement).
+Students will take courses at Charles University taught by local faculty and the W&M faculty director.
 All students are required to take Conversational Czech, a 1-credit course, though there is no language prerequisite for this program.
 Students earn a total of 7 credits while in Prague, all of which are reflected as grades on students’ W&M transcripts and are included in GPA calculations.
-Other courses likely to be offered this summer include: GOVT 391/GBST 390, Contemporary Central European Politics; ARTH 252, Czech and European Art and Architecture, LCST 351 a literature course entitled Reading Prague.
+Prof. Adam Potkay will offer ENGL 465: Modern Central European Literature: Prague and Beyond.
+Other courses likely to be offered this summer include: GOVT 391/GBST 390: Contemporary Central European Politics, and ARTH 252: Czech and European Art and Architecture.

-The program may include guided excursions to sites of cultural and historical interest, such as Terezín (Theresienstadt) concentration camp and Lidice and the destroyed Jewish community of Plzeň, Český Krumlov.
-In addition, other excursions may include overnight trips to Vienna, Austria and Bratislava, Slovakia.
+The program may include guided excursions to sites of cultural interest and natural beauty, such as the Sedlec Monastery and Ossuary, the beautiful medieval city of Český Krumlov, and the Moravian Karst or limestone caves.
+In addition, other excursions may include overnight trips to Krakow, Poland, and Bratislava, Slovakia.